 Induction from September 2021

-- The standard length of an induction has been increased from one school year to two school years for both part-time and full-time ECTs
+• The standard length of an induction has been increased from one school year to two school years.
+This is for both part-time and full-time ECTs.

-- Schools are expected to provide an induction period that is underpinned by the Early Career Framework (ECF)
+• Schools are expected to provide an induction period that's underpinned by the Early Career Framework (ECF).

-- Appropriate bodies will have a role in checking that an ECF-based induction is in place - known as ‘fidelity checking’
+• Appropriate bodies will have a role in checking that an ECF-based induction is in place.
+This is known as ‘fidelity checking’.

-- The role of the mentor has been introduced, with the key role in supporting the ECT during induction and is separate to the role of the induction tutor
+• The role of the mentor has been introduced, with the key role in supporting the ECT during induction.
+It is separate to the role of the induction tutor.

-- There will be two formal assessment points, one midway through induction and one at the end of the induction period.
-These will be supported by regular reviews to monitor progress, which take place in each term where a formal assessment is not scheduled
+• There will be two formal assessment points.
+One midway through induction and one at the end of the induction period.
+These will be supported by regular reviews to monitor progress.
+They will take place in each term where a formal assessment is not scheduled.

 Transition arrangements: pre-September 2021 cohort

-- ECTs who started on 1st September 2021 but have not completed their induction, have until September 2023 to complete the induction within one year
+• ECTs who started on 1st September 2021 have until September 2023 to complete their induction, within one year.

-- After 1 September 2023 all ECTs will be required to complete a 2-year induction period.
-These ECTs should not restart induction, but would complete what remains of a 2-year induction
+• From 1 September 2023 all ECTs are required to complete a 2-year induction period.
+These ECTs should not restart induction, but would complete what remains of a 2-year induction.

 Appropriate bodies